b9dn/ShopDashboard/README.md

 ## ShopDashboard

 A minimalist sales management panel built with React and custom CSS.
-Using: React, Redux, Chart.js.
+Using: React, React Router, Redux, Chart.js.

 ### Quick Start
 1. Clone the repository: